logoPostPlanify

 7. A Multi-Format Strategy for Stories (7-9 AM, 12-1 PM, & 6-7 PM)

 Instagram Stories have a 24-hour lifespan and are consumed differently than feed posts.
 A successful Story strategy relies on frequency and timing.
+Pairing Stories with a content batching workflow lets you prepare an entire week of Story sequences in one sitting.
 The best times to post Stories fall into three distinct daily windows: the morning commute (7-9 AM), the lunch break (12-1 PM), and the evening wind-down (6-7 PM).

 Why This Time Works